FedericoVaga/mamma/README.md

 the transition to the next state.

 I'm using the callback way (instead of switch case) because I think is better and the code cleaner.
-I'm using long-jump to go from una state to another state because it is **necessary** to jump out from an error condition; so instead of having a mixed transition system I prefer to have an unifor way to do transitions between states.
+I'm using long-jump to go from a state to another state because it is **necessary** to jump out from an error condition; so instead of having a mixed transition system I prefer to have an uniform way to do transitions between states.

 We can see how simple is the state machine by looking at its implementation: